Slenderman00/exam-pgr301/README.md

         ```
         https://sqs.eu-west-1.amazonaws.com/244530008913/63-image-generation-queue-prod
         ```
+        The latest image is tagged with latest as expected.\
         All images are tagged with the relevant git commit hash both the short and full version.\
         Semantic versioning was considered, but due to the amount of different projects in the same repository it would quickly get confusing with multiple sets of versions for the same repository.\